TylerJDev/YouTube-Timestamps/README.md

 ## Versioning
+0.1.4 Multiple bug fixes, cleaned up code, added more a11y

 0.1.3 Fixed issue #6, improved file organization

 0.1.2 - Fixed issue #10 as well as an issue that caused timestamps grabbed from comments not to update